ker0olos/mediapipe/README.md

 Which fixed the compile but casues me nightmares each night.
 If you know how to fix this.
 Drop a pull request.

+---

+**There's only single face tracking and single pose tracking**, that's because they are what I use, and willing to test and maintain.
+You can fork this repo, modify the `mediagraph.cc` and `mediagraph.h` files using a bit of knowledge from the (mediapipe.dev)[mediapipe.dev] to add the feature you need.

 ### Credits

 > I literally started learning rust because of those repos showed me that I can use mediapipe in it.
 Without looking though each commit and learning from it, I wouldn't have ever been able to do something like this.